ManthanRami/ManthanRami-Transportation-Management-System-TMS/README.md

 ## Commit Information
 - Please **never commit straight to master OR staging**.

 - When you want to make changes, please **create your own branch** for the feature you are adding/changing.
 You may commit to this branch and this branch alone.

+- To create a branch, go to the main repo page and look for the dropdown menu that says `Branch: Master`.
+The dropdown has a textbox where you can enter the name for your new branch and create it.

 - Once you're ready for your branch to be merged with `staging`, let the merge master know and your work will be merged into develop.

 - Once code in staging is known to be stable and conflict-free, it will be merged with master.

 - Commit small bits of code frequently.
-This way if we have to undo a commit, we're not undoing as much work and it is more manageable.
+This way if we have to undo a commit, we're not undoing as much work and it keeps it more manageable.

 ### To clone this repository